anandaltekar/InTune/README.md

 ## Description

-Let's users request songs at any participating venue.
+Lets users request songs at any participating venue.
 Matches users based on similar song requests and opens a chat

 ## Disclaimer